 - Wear water shoes!
-Many of the best snorkeling spots have you entering and exiting from rocky or slippery areas, so a great pair of all-terrain travel/athletic shoes that you can wear right into the water, like these quality ones from Ryka, are perfect in a place like Cozumel, no matter what you’re up to.
+Many of the best snorkeling spots in Cozumel have rocky or slippery areas, so a great pair of all-terrain travel/athletic shoes that you can wear right into the water, like these quality ones from Ryka, are perfect in a place like Cozumel, no matter what you’re up to.
 Or just go with a pair of scuba diving booties, like these.

 - Wear a life-vest or life-preserver if you’re in an unfamiliar area, doing a boat tour, or snorkeling in a remote area.
 Even if you are a strong swimmer, you’re not stronger than the ocean.

 Stay Aware of Local Cozumel Weather Conditions